The 5K race starts at 09.30am, followed by the 10K at 9.40am – an optional live musical ‘warm up’ for both races starts at 09.15am.

 Dates for T-Shirt collection are:

-- You must wear both your numbered race bib and the chip timing tag to get an official finish time.
+- On race day runners should attach their numbered race bib and the chip timing chiup to get an official finish time.
 The timing mats at the Start/Finish will record all the tags passing over them so make sure they are attached securely.
-Pin the bib to your running vest/Tshirt and attach the tag to your running shoe.
+Pin the bib to the running vest/Tshirt and attach the race chip to the running shoe.

-- NB the tag must lie horizontally to be read electronically as it goes across the Start/Finish so it is important you do not place it in your sock.
+- NB the race chip should lie horizontally to be read electronically as it goes across the Start/Finish so it is important it is not placed incorrectly.

-- Do not wear your tag if you are accompanying a child on their race.
+- Please remove the race chip if accompanying a child on their race.

-- If you have multiple entries for your household, please make sure the tags are kept with the relevant bib numbers to avoid confusion.
-There is a £5 charge for bibs or tags that have been lost or mixed up.
+- For multiple entries for a household, please make sure the trace chips are kept with the relevant bib numbers to avoid confusion.
+There is a £5 charge for bibs or chips that have been lost or mixed up.

-- At the end of your race a team of people will be clearly located at the end of the finish funnel to help you remove your tag.
+- At the end of the race a team of people will be clearly located at the end of the finish funnel to help you remove your race timing chip as they are returned to the race timing company.
 You then take your bib and timing tag to collect your free medal and doughnut at the Doughnuts and Medals Tent.

 We can accommodate a wide range of disabilities within the adult 10k and children’s races.
 If there are any additional requirements or queries with regard to this please contact the administration on firstname.lastname@example.org